lexi-winstanley/bri-SPY/README.md

 ## .find() Mobile App Idea
-The main idea behid Project 3 is to create a Mobile game app that will display a picture with a hidden character using React and React Native.
+The main idea behind Project 3 is to create a Mobile game app that will display a picture with a hidden character using React and React Native.

 The past two projects we have been working with Web Apps, so we decided on the Final project to try something different.